ImageMagick v6 Examples --

 -composite result

-The 'overlay' image is a alpha masked black and white image, which is used to brightens/darkens the destination image by the 'brightness' percentage given.
-A 'brightness' of '0' makes no change in the image brightness, whole a value of '100' replaces the brightnes with the intensity of the overlay image.
-That is if the overlay is black the destination is made black, if white the destination image's color will be made a fully saturated.
+The 'overlay' image is an alpha masked black and white image, which is used to brighten/darken the destination image by the 'brightness' percentage given.
+A 'brightness' of '0' makes no change in the image brightness, though a value of '100' replaces the brightness with the intensity of the overlay image.
+That is, if the overlay is black the destination is made black, if white the destination image's color will be fully saturated.

 The 'saturation' defaults to '100' producing maximum color saturation.
 If set to '0' the masked area will be de-saturated to black and white.